simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 We've now seen the **evolution of SaaS configuration management approaches**:

 1. **Manual GUI Administration** → Time-consuming, error-prone, not scalable
-2. **Bash Scripts** → Automated but requires extensive custom development
+2. **Python Scripts** → Better error handling but still requires extensive custom development
 3. **Ansible Playbooks** → More structured but still complex custom automation

 Each approach **improves upon the previous** by adding automation, structure, and repeatability.
 However, **all three share fundamental limitations**: